-- 1. Fill the fuel tank with gasoline.
-See the Fuel Tank section for details.
-Always exercise extreme caution whenever handling gasoline. - 2.
-Check the oil level.
-See the Oil Check section for reference.
+- Fill the fuel tank with gasoline.
+Always exercise extreme caution whenever handling gasoline. - Check the oil level.
+See the Oil Level Check section for reference.
 Add the recommended oil as needed to maintain the oil level in the safe operating range. - 3.
 Drive slowly at first.
 Select an open area that allows room to familiarize yourself with vehicle operation and handling. - 4.
 Avoid aggressive use of the brakes. - 5.
 Vary throttle positions.
 Do not operate at sustained idle. - 6.
-Pull only light loads. - 7.
-Perform regular checks on fluid levels, controls and areas outlined on the daily pre-ride inspection checklist. - 8.
-During the break-in period, change both the oil and the filter at 25 hours or 250 miles. - 9.
-Check fluid levels of transmission and all gearcases after the first 25 hours of operation and every 100 hours thereafter.
+Pull only light loads. - Perform regular checks on fluid levels, controls, and areas outlined in the pre-ride inspection checklist. - 8.
+During the break-in period, change both the engine oil and filter at 25 hours. - During the break-in period, check fluid levels of the transmission and all gearcases at 25 hours or 250 miles (400 km) (whichever comes first).